maksimlerman/Pet-projects/README.md

 # Pet-projects
- My pet-projects of on a wide variety of topics
+ My pet-projects of a wide variety of topics

 |Project_Name|Tools|challenge|
 |--------|-----------|------|